JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Disaplay all lines starting with a letter in a file
+Replacing characters in a line with other characters